Respect and Consideration for Human Rights

 • Ensure Stable Procurement and Supply

 Supply Chain Establishing a supply chain reflecting consideration for human rights and the environment Textile products in general We will promote dealings with companies which respect human rights and which engage in environmental management throughout their entire supply chains.
 Strive to understand at an early stage the human rights, social and environmental risks in supply chains by continually conducting surveys on major suppliers.
 Conduct on-site visit surveys and questionnaires at more than 50 major suppliers a year on an ongoing basis.
-Textile Company conducted human rights due diligence in FYE 2023.
-We screened domestic and overseas suppliers for all businesses, obtained questionnaire responses from 105 companies, and conducted on-site surveys at 4 companies.
-As a result, it was confirmed that there were no specific matters related to human rights issues.
-In the next fiscal year's supplier survey, we will continue to monitor the companies which do not yet have established internal manuals or regulations.
+In FYE 2024, surveys were conducted for 74 suppliers in China and the Asian region.
+As a result, no significant issues were identified.
+We also confirmed that follow-up actions were in progress such as maintenance of internal regulations that was considered as an issue through the human rights due diligence carried out in the previous year.

 Machinery Company